nscooling/feabhas-training/README.md

 # Example Feahas Docker Training Project

-Download this proof of concept repo.
+**Note**: this Docker based rtraining solution is under development and designed as a potentail alternative to Virtual Machines normally used for Feabhas embedded C/C++ training courses.

+# Getting Started

-Ensure Docker is running and in  VS Code:
+Ensure Docker is running and then start VS Code and select:

-   * **Open Folder in container...** top open this folder
+   * **Open Folder in container...** to open this repo folder
-   * if asked select **Dockerfile** from the options

-The remote container connect as user `feabhas/ubuntu` in the working folder `~/workspace`.
-There are additional README files in this folder for further information (TODO: update target README).
+This will cause Docker to download a container from `martinbond7/feabhas-target:latest` which is configured with a toolchain for building Feabhas embedded training projects:
+   * Arm Embedded Toolchain (10.3)
+   * Customised xPack QEMU Washing Machine Simulator (WMS) emulator

+Once downloaded VS Code will connect to the remote container as user `feabhas/ubuntu`.
+The container working folder is set to `~/workspace` and this is mapped onto this repo folder.

+This folder will now contain the files for a standard embedded target for the Feabhas QEMU WMS emulator (copied from a template in the Docker image).

+Unlike the standard VirtualBox container this Docker container does not use the embedded QEMU graphics but opens a diagnostic interface on port 8888.
+To run the built application the python script `qemu_wms.py` should be started in the host (not via VS Code).

+There are additional README files in the `workspace` folder which describe how to build and run an embedded project using QEMU WMS and the remote Python script.

-There is a supplied `main.cpp` which is a copy of the one in `~/workspace/solutions/01-wms-test` ready to build.
+There is a supplied `src/main.cpp` which is simple for loop that is ready to build.

-Build a project using Ctrl-Shft-B and select **build**.
+Build the project using Ctrl-Shft-B and select **build**.

 Run the script without debugging:

-   * in the host launch the `qemu-wms.py` Python script
+   * from the **host** launch the `qemu-wms.py` Python script
+   * in VS code press Ctrl-Shft-P and type `test`
+   * in the popup list select **Tasks: Run Test task**
-   * run the Ctrl-Shft-P test task **Run QEMU**
+   * in the list of tasks select **Run QEMU**
-   * click on the **Connect** button on the Python GUI
+   * in the Python GUI click on the **Connect** button

 To run with debugging:

-   * set a breakpoint (or pause debugging after startup)
+   * set a breakpoint in the code
    * from the **host** launch the `qemu-wms.py` Python script
    * press F5 (or run debug task **QEMU Debug**)
    * within 30 secs click **Connect** on the Python GUI

+# Exercises requiring USART3

 There are extra tasks and launch scripts to run with USART3 connected to the serial port 7777.
 When using the Python GUI click on the